thisismypassport/shrinko8/README.md

 E.g:
 ```
 python shrinko8.py path-to-input.p8 path-to-output.png
-python shrinko8.py path-to-input.png path-to-output.p8
+python shrinko8.py path-to-input.png path-to-output.rom
+python shrinko8.py path-to-input.rom path-to-output.lua
 ```

+By default, the format is determined by the file extension, but you can specify it explicitly via:
+* `--input-format <format>` for the input format.
+* `--format <format>` for the output format
-You can also specify the input and output formats explicitly via `--input-format <format>` and `--format <format>`, where `<format>` is one of the formats listed above.
+(Where `<format>` is one of the formats listed above)

 You can combine conversion with other operations:

 `python shrinko8.py path-to-input.p8 path-to-output.rom --count --lint --minify`

 # Custom Python Script